-Once this offering and the concurrent private placements are completed, the holders of our outstanding Class B common stock will beneficially own approximately 76.1% of our outstanding shares and control approximately 97.0% of the voting power of our outstanding shares and our executive officers, directors and stockholders holding more than 5% of our outstanding shares, together with their affiliates, will beneficially own, in the aggregate, approximately 68.8% of our outstanding shares and control approximately 81.8% of the voting power of our outstanding shares.

-We estimate that our net proceeds from the sale of our Class A common stock that we are offering and the concurrent private placements will be approximately \$967.2 million (or approximately \$1,049.0 million if the underwriters exercise their option to purchase additional shares in full), assuming an initial public offering price of \$23.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Concentration of ownership Once this offering and the concurrent private placements are completed, the holders of our outstanding Class B common stock will beneficially own approximately 76.2% of our outstanding shares and control approximately 97.0% of the voting power of our outstanding shares and our executive officers, directors and stockholders holding more than 5% of our outstanding shares, together with their affiliates, will beneficially own, in the aggrega approximately 68.9% of our outstanding shares and control approximately 81.8% of the voting power of our outstanding share Use of proceeds We estimate that our net proceeds from the sale of our Class A common stock that we are offering and the concurrent private placements will be approximately \$1,097.3 million (or approximately \$1,200.0 million if the underwriters exercise their option to purchase additional shares in full), based on the initial public offering price of \$27.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
 The principal purposes of this offering are to increase our capitalization and financial flexibility, and create a public market for our Class A common stock.
-We intend to use the net proceeds we receive from this offering and the concurrent private placements for general corporate purposes, including working capital, operating expenses and capital expenditures.
-We may also use a portion of the net proceeds for acquisitions and/or strategic investments in complementary businesses, products, services or technologies, although we do not currently have any plans or commitments for any such acquisitions or investments.
-We will not receive any of proceeds from the sale of shares of our common stock by the selling stockholders in this offering.
+We intend to use the net proceeds we receive from this offering and the concurrent private placemen for general corporate purposes, including working capital, operatin expenses and capital expenditures.
+We may also use a portion of t net proceeds for acquisitions and/or strategic investments in complementary businesses, products, services or technologies, although we do not currently have any plans or commitments for any such acquisitions or investments.
+We will not receive any of proceeds from the sale of shares of our common stock by the selli stockholders in this offering.
 See the section titled "Use of Proceeds" for additional information.

-Directed Share Program

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to 1.1 million shares offered by this prospectus for sale to certain of our officers, employees and related persons through a directed share program.
-If these persons purchase these reserved shares, it will reduce the number of shares available for sale to the general public.
-Any directed shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.

-Proposed Nasdaq trading symbol
+Directed Share Program At our request, the underwriters have reserved for sale, at the initi public offering price, up to 1.1 million shares offered by this prospectus for sale to certain of our officers, employees and relate persons through a directed share program.
+If these persons purcha these reserved shares, it will reduce the number of shares availabl for sale to the general public.
+Any directed shares that are not so purchased will be offered by the underwriters to the general publio on the same terms as the other shares offered by this prospectus.
+Nasdaq Global Select Market trading symbol "ROOT"

-"ROOT"

-The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering and the concurrent private placements is based on no shares of Class A common stock and 206,573,213 shares of our Class B common stock outstanding as of June 30, 2020, and excludes:
+The number of shares of our Class A common stock and Class B common stock that will be outstanding after this offering and the concurrent private placements is based on no shares of Class A common stock and 206,582,707 shares of our Class B common stock outstanding as of June 30, 2020, and excludes: